-Action movies, science fiction movies, romance movies; he refuses to be pigeon-holed in his quest to make transformative films that fuel our imaginations.
-Considering he has directed the highest-grossing movie of all time twice, it’s safe to say he knows how to find an audience.
+The indefatigable James Cameron has taken the helm of some of the best action movies, best science fiction movies, and the most memorable romances.
+He refuses to be pigeonholed in his quest to make transformative films that fuel our imaginations.
+Considering he has topped the list of the highest-grossing movies of all time twice – he currently holds three of the top four spots – it’s safe to say he knows how to make the best movies.

-But that said, what's the best James Cameron movie?
-That’s a big question that’ll fuel many a cinematic discussion, but we’re here to give you the definitive answer.
-We’ve ranked all of his movies from worst to best, so you know where to start if you’ve never seen one of his films before, or you're just wondering what should be rewatched first.
+But that said, what are the best James Cameron movies?
+That’s a big question that’ll fuel many a discussion, but we’re here to give you the answer.
+We’ve ranked all his movies from worst to best, so you know where to start if you’ve never seen any, or are wondering what should be rewatched first.
 Warning: may contain hot takes.

 - Piranha 2